 But then, Donald Trump's envoy to Israel is no ordinary ambassador.

-Rather than climbing up through the diplomatic ranks learning the arts of statecraft, 57-year-old Friedman has been propelled overnight into one of the world's most sensitive diplomatic posts.
+Rather than climbing up through the diplomatic ranks learning the arts of statecraft, 57-year-old Friedman - who was set to arrive at his post this week - has been propelled overnight into one of the world's most sensitive diplomatic posts.

 An Orthodox Jew and the son of a New York rabbi, Friedman is a bankruptcy lawyer who has worked on Trump's behalf for the past 15 years.
 He joined the presidential election campaign last year as Trump's adviser on Israel.